MyElectricSheep/CSS-Tajam/README.md

 # CSS-Tajam
-A CSS crash course exercise!
+A CSS crash course exercise for the WBS Coding School

-note: only for desktop view; can you make it responsive? ;)
+note: only for desktop view for now; can you make it responsive? ;)

 [Site visible here](https://myelectricsheep.github.io/CSS-Tajam/)